abira-sengupta/Methane-Rice-paddies/README.md

 # Methane (CH4) emissions from rice paddies

 - The early emission peak is the first one.
-In this pattern, CH4 fluxes increase after flooding for rice transplant- ing, as straw and/or stubble from the previous sea- son provides the substrate for CH4 production.
+In this pattern, CH4 fluxes increase after flooding for rice transplanting, as straw and/or stubble from the previous season provides the substrate for CH4 production.
 CH4 emissions peak during tillering and typically decrease to near-zero levels before harvest.
 This group covers about 40% of all observations.
-This is observed in Vietnam.
+This is observed in
+Vietnam.
 - There are two emission peaks in the second pattern.
 After transplanting, CH4 fluxes rise, peak during the tillering stage, and then fall.
 At the heading stage, when anaerobic conditions are created by flooding and rice roots serve as substrates for the production of CH4, emissions usually show a second peak.
 Vietnam is included in the 27% of total observations that fall into this category.
 - There is only one late emission peak in the third pat-